an-yu-chen/academic.website/tan.md

 # My Life-Changing Journey in Tanzania

-In Tanzania, this journey reminded me that we are all connected.
+In 2014 summer, Tanzania, this journey reminded me that we are all connected.
 Having purity in heart and positive attitudes made a significant difference.
 I've learned a lot through the people I met here, and whilst being a volunteer I was getting a lot of help from local people.
 Their kindness changed my heart.

 Whilst there, I was involved in helping with computer teaching, setting up computer classrooms, and engaging in cultural exchange.
 This trip changed my life entirely — it taught me to see the light, to always appreciate, and to be willing to help as much as I can.